Sunnykid6/TwitchTranslateBot/README.md

 - It should tell you **Connected to irc-ws.chat.twitch.tv:80** That means its successful.
 The bot should now be ready to go.
 You have to run this everytime you want the bot to be active.

 # Commands
-- !languages | shows you the code for common langauges used
+- !languages | Shows you the code for common langauges used
-- !example | an example on how to use the translate command
+- !example | An example on how to use the translate command
-- !translate | how you actually translate the text that you want.
+- !translate | How you actually translate the text that you want
+- !song | Gets the song name and artist from Spotify (Maybe add functionality for youtube songs later)